tristantao/mvp2/payload.md

 From here its easy to see that we could increase both the number of nodes and the specificity of them to make it so each observation results in a terminal node and hence a perfect model!
 But wait, because how would this model then apply to a new data set such as Test?
 It wouldn't be 100% correct and in fact would be significantly worse off than a "pruned" model.
 This is the concept of overfitting that one needs to be conscious of when creating classification trees.

+The easiest way to understand classification trees is to apply them to a data set.
+Move onwards to start building your first model!

+<h5>MainScreen -> Tools -> ClassificationTrees -> Apply</h5>